bringauto/fleet-protocol/README.md

 Messages are described by ProtoBuf v3.

-If a message field is not mandatory then it's marked as OPTIONAL by "OPTIONAL" as the last comment in documentation for the given field.
+If a message field is not mandatory, then it's marked as OPTIONAL by "OPTIONAL" as the last comment in documentation for the given field.
 Optional fields have defaults as described in the [ProtoBuf] v3 doc.